 Instructors/trainers must be able to demonstrate a high level of knowledge and practical ability.
-They must be competent and have proven working experience, and commercial credibility, within the sector.
+They must be competent and have proven working experience within the sector.
 A competent instructor must be able to provide an exemplary demonstration of the relevant task on demand.
-They should have an in-depth understanding of the principles being taught and be able to explain the relevant knowledge and understanding to learners using a range of clear and effective methods appropriate to the learners' needs and the skills being taught.
-To further support this, documented evidence of prior and current experience, training undertaken, relevant qualifications and the continuing professional development of the instructor must be maintained.
+They should have an in-depth understanding of the principles being taught, including the planning of such operations, and be able to explain the relevant knowledge and understanding to learners using a range of clear and effective methods appropriate to the learners' needs and the skills being taught.
+To further support this, documented evidence of prior and current experience, training undertaken, relevant qualifications and the continuing professional development of the instructor/trainer must be maintained.